 Through interviews, he’s shared insights on:

-Supply chain disruptions in China.Trends toward reshoring or nearshoring in Mexico as well as Fhina plus 1 in Southeast Asia.The impact of geopolitical shifts on electronics manufacturing, including chip shortages and regional production shifts Global SMT & Packaging+1
+Supply chain disruptions in China.Trends toward reshoring or nearshoring in Mexico as well as China-plus-1 in Southeast Asia.The impact of geopolitical shifts on electronics manufacturing, including supply chain shortages and regional production shifts.

 Here’s how Weiner’s legacy connects to the AI hardware revolution:

-Material Science & Process Innovation: His leadership at companies like Shipley and Dynachem advanced the chemical processes used in etching, plating, and insulating PCBs.
+Material Science & Process Innovation: His leadership at companies like Shipley, Dynachem, and MacDermid advanced the chemical processes used in etching, plating, photoimaging and insulating PCBs.
 These innovations are essential for the thermal and electrical performance of AI accelerators.

 Global Supply Chain Strategy: Weiner advised companies on scaling electronics manufacturing across Asia and North America.
 This global footprint is crucial for producing AI hardware at scale—especially as demand for chips and edge devices explodes.